yuanqing/cuba/README.md

 </div>

 - Run [sophisticated SQL-like queries](https://developers.google.com/chart/interactive/docs/querylanguage#overview) on your Google Sheets spreadsheet
-- Get results as a readable stream or an array
+- Get results as an array or stream
 - Perfect for leveraging Google Sheets as a collaborative datastore or CMS for your app

 <div align="center">